 Read more about the listing standards for stocks with WVR structure on the fresh Shanghai marketplace in the recent EqualOcean report (download).

 According to the materials published by the Listing Committee, the market watchdog has asked the firm to disclose additional information regarding its market share change over the past several years.
-Worth mentioning that UCloud’s operating income skyrocketed since 2016’s CNY 516.47 million (USD 72.51 million) to CNY 1.19 billion (USD 167.07 million) in 2018.
+Worth mentioning that UCloud’s operating income skyrocketed from 2016’s CNY 516.47 million (USD 72.51 million) to CNY 1.19 billion (USD 167.07 million) in 2018.

-What’s more, the bourse stated that the company has to increase a degree of transparency by making public its short-term development plan.
+What’s more, the bourse has stated that the company has to increase a degree of transparency by making public its short-term development plan.
 Some concerns about cost optimization and market positioning were raised as it might be hard for a small-sized cloud service provider to maintain buoyancy on the highly competitive scene filled with digital giants such as Alibaba (BABA:NYSE) and Tencent (0700:HK).

 With over 80,000 users across the country, UCloud provides a gamut of independently developed cloud computing products.
 Besides ‘Infrastructure as a Service’ (IaaS) and ‘Platform as a Service’ (PaaS) solutions, the firm makes attempts in the field of ‘Artificial Intelligence’ (AI).